When you sign up for a new service or buy a product, don’t forget to ask about nonprofit discounts.

 - Xero – As an alternative to QuickBooks, you can receive the Xero nonprofit discount of 25% when you sign up.

 - PayPal – Did you know you can receive a PayPal nonprofit discount rate for transactions?
 As of this writing, their discounted fee is 2.2% + $0.30 per transaction with $0 monthly fees.

 - Stripe – Similarly, the Stripe nonprofit discount will get you reduced transaction fees.

 - Shopify – To get the discount, sign-up for the 90-day trial and then get in touch with a Shopify expert.
-The Shopify nonprofit discount will get you a reduce rate.
+The Shopify nonprofit discount will get you a reduced rate.

 - Abacus – Abacus expense management by Emburse supports the good work of nonprofits.
 Qualified nonprofits can receive a free account for up to 10 users.

 - Divvy – Nonprofit expense management.
 Qualified nonprofits will receive an unspecified discount.
 Give them a shout to learn the details.
 2022 Update: We’ve added some details about our experience in this Expensify Alternatives post.

 Learn about 9 more discounted resources you might be able to use right away in our recent article.

 - TypeForm – Survey and form tools are powerful tools in your arsenal.
 The TypeForm nonprofit discount gets you 25% off monthly plans and 40% off annual plans.